 The training of employees and others working for the organization about OHSMS issues and responsibilities can occur during their basic job training.

-It’s important for the organization to periodically evaluate this training to ensure it’s effective and improve it if it’s not.
+It’s important for the organization to periodically evaluate this training to make sure it’s effective and improve the training if it’s not.

 See the final sections of our FREE Guide to Effective EHS Training for more information about evaluation and continual improvement of training.